MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--communication.md

 ### Campaigns

-- Changing work practices during unusual circumstances are announced and updated on a rolling basis, with confirmation from staff that they understand and will comply oor adjust
+- Changing work practices during unusual circumstances are announced and updated on a rolling basis, with confirmation from staff that they understand and will comply or adjust

 ### Newsletters